 Here are a few things to keep in mind:

 Adding links to your posts: You should use outbound links to other websites when needed to back up your claims.
 For example, if you’re writing an article about meditation, you can link to a study that showed that meditation helped people feel calmer.
-To add links to your posts, highlight the desired text, then scroll up to the blog menu.
+To add links to your posts, highlight the desired text, then scroll up to the website menu.

 Click the paperclip-looking item to the right of the “Align right” item (above the “Add BWS Shortcode”).